 After a couple of years they can command a substantial pay hike if they move to large company as an internal staff auditor or to a smaller company as controller.
 At that point, their salary can jump to anywhere from $50,000 to $75,000.

-In addition to degree programs in accounting and finance, many schools offer shorter certificate programs to help you pick up some of the basic skills you need to make the transition into a new career field.
+In addition to online degree programs in accounting and finance, many schools offer shorter online certificate programs to help you pick up some of the basic skills you need to make the transition into a new career field.
 Just think of it, in less than one year you could be well on your way to, or even in, a new career in accounting and finance!

 Learn more about Accounting and Finance programs at National University.